 Here is a game that is based on the Euclidean algorithm to find the highest common factor of two natural numbers.
-In this game, students not only play the game making moves that correspond to steps of the Euclidean algorithm, but also engage in doing mathematics by making conjectures, giving counter-examples, refuting conjectures, and proving the results.
+In this game, students not only play the game making moves that correspond to steps of the Euclidean algorithm but also engage in doing mathematics by making conjectures, giving counter-examples, refuting conjectures and proving some results.

-An important idea is that we need to look for counter-examples to find out that a statement is not true.
+An important idea is that we need to look for counter-examples to conclude that a statement is not true.
 As a part of this unit, you should talk to the students and try to differentiate between a true prediction and a mathematical result.
-Also discuss how in the case of establishing the correctness of a mathematical result, giving examples is not enough; while in the case of proving a result wrong, counter-examples are enough.
+Also discuss how in the case of establishing the correctness of a amathematical result, giving examples is not enough; while in the case of proving a result wrong, counter-examples are enough.

-Minimum time: Three sessions of 40 minutes each.
+Minimum time required: 3 sessions of 40 minutes.

-Type of Learning Unit: Classroom-based.
+Type of Learning Unit: Classroom